carlo-ltk/terraform-demo/README.md

 ## Importing Resources

 Terraform allows to import existing resources (https://www.terraform.io/docs/import/index.html).
-Importing a resource works this way:
+Resources from our sample infrastructure are already imported here but in general importing a resource works this way:

 * In the config file define the resource with and empty configuration